oauth-everything/passport-fimfiction/README.md

 =====================================

-A [Passport](http://passportjs.org/) strategy for authenticating with [Fimfiction](https://www.fimfiction.net/) using the OAuth 2.0 and the Fimfiction API.
+A [Passport](http://passportjs.org/) strategy for authenticating with [Fimfiction](https://www.fimfiction.net/) using OAuth 2.0 and the Fimfiction API.

 This module lets you authenticate using Fimfiction in your Node.js applications.
 By plugging into Passport, Fimfiction authentication can be easily and